veratraduzioni/DataAnalysis_GreenPlateClub/README.md

-# All the files of the final project of my Data Analysis course.
+All the files of the final project of my Data Analysis course.
+<br> GreenPlate Club is the fictitious name of an online community that targets plant-based cuisine lovers.